Cyborg 009: English releases

-North American releases

-The 1967 movie was released in Mexico, and years later, the 2001 television series aired on Toonami in 2003.
-The movie was later replayed on Cadena Tres in 2007, and was quite popular with Mexican viewers.

 The 1979 series was broadcast with English subtitles on Japanese-language television in Hawaii, California, and in the New York metropolitan area.
 The English subtitles were produced by San Francisco-based Fuji Television, which did not broadcast the series as part of its Japanese programming on KEMO-TV.

 The 1980 film was released in the United States in 1988 by Celebrity Home Entertainment as Defenders of the Vortex, with an edited version of an English dub that was commissioned through the Tokyo, Japan-based Frontier Enterprises.
 It later received an unedited direct-to-video English release in 1995 by Best Film and Video Corporation with the full version of the same dub.

 The 2001 TV series was licensed by Avex Inc. (the North American branch of Avex Mode, the 2001 series' original distributor in Japan) and dubbed into English by Animaze and ZRO Limit Productions.
 The entire series was dubbed, with the first 26 episodes shown on the Toonami programming block on Cartoon Network, while episodes 27 to 47 were shown on Cartoon Network's late Friday night "Graveyard Shift" block, right before the show was dropped from their line-up.
 The first 8 episodes were distributed on DVD by Columbia TriStar Home Entertainment in a two-disc uncut bilingual set, as well as two dub-only edited broadcast volumes of four episodes each along with Portuguese and Spanish dubs.
 As of 2017, none of the other episodes have become available on home video outside Japan and Hong Kong, but Madman Entertainment released the first 26 dubbed episodes to DVD in Australia; they are since out of print.
 Discotek Media announced during their Otakon 2017 panel that they have licensed the 2001 series, and they will release the entire series, in the uncut bilingual version, on a SDBD set.
 The purpose for this set is to restore the uncut version of the dub for the whole series to its best state possible, as well as the video quality.
 The uncut dub master tapes were damaged upon arrival, due to the age of the DA-88 tapes.
 The set has an 11-page essay about the restoration process by the company's producer and Anime News Network founder Justin Sevakis, along with an 83-page art gallery.
 The set was also the North American and dub premiere of the three-episode God's War finale.
 The set was officially released on June 25, 2019.

 The 2012 movie is licensed by Funimation in North America, Anime Limited in the UK, and Madman Entertainment in Australia and New Zealand.
 An English dub was produced by NYAV Post, and a theatrical release was released in all three territories.

+Reception

+In TV Asahi's poll of the Top 100 Anime, Cyborg 009 came in 84th.